With Janny Juddly

 Our need for space and connection

 If ever there was something most of us find ourselves craving at some time or another, it's space for ourselves.
 At least, that's what so many of my clients tell me when they come and sit down in my therapy room.
-We'd reckon most of us have felt this need, at one time or another.
+I reckon most of us have felt this need, at one time or another.

 That, and rest.